simonepri/upash/readme.md

 ```

 ## Migrating your existing password hashing solution
-If your not building a new application, possibilities that you have already
+If you're not building a new application, chances are high that you have
-implemented some hash/verify logic for your passwords are high.
+already implemented some hash/verify logic for your passwords.
-The following articles provides some good guidance on how to accomplish an
+The following documentation provide some good guidance on how to accomplish an
 upgrade in place without adversely affecting existing user accounts and future
 proofing your upgrade so you can seamlessly upgrade again
 (which you eventually will need to do).